WilsonMcC/Final-Project-Encrypter/README.md

 4. After clicking the encrypt button, there will now be file browse popup, you will then select the file you want to encrypt.
 After selecting a file, there will then be a message indicating that the file you have selected has been encrypted.

+5. In same directory where you have selected the file, there should now be an extra file called the same name except with "_encrypted" at the end.
+This is because there is now an encrypted copy of the file you have selected.
+The encryption method/library used in this program is Fernet.

+6. In the directory where you ran the program, there should now be